dllatas/trivia/nodejs/README.md

 # Legacy Code Retreat

 During my time in Blocket, I found myself looking up at a book by Michael Feathers, "Working effectively with Legacy Code".
-One of the main ideas in the book is to write enough test to the legacy code before adding new eatures, so one avoids changing the code's behaviour and introducing new bugs.
+One of the main ideas in the book is to write enough tests to the legacy code before adding new features, so one avoids changing the code's behaviour and introducing new bugs.
 However, for this small codebase, I decided to understand the code and write a modular version.

 ### Issues
 - No separation of concerns